karancan/bbUI.js-Boilerplate/README.md

 ### Mandatory/Recommended

-* config.xml:
-* img/icon.png:
-* img/splash.png:
+* config.xml: specifies the applicatio name, application permissiongs, application starting point, author, description, namespace
+* img/icon-114px-114px.png: the application icon that will be visible on the phones menu screen.
+Must be 114px by 114px.
+* img/splash-1280px-768px.png and img/splash-768px-1280px.png: the application splash screens.
+The image that is 1280px by 768px is the horizontal orientation and the image that is 768px by 1280px is used in the vertical orientation.
+It is not necessary to have both.
+If there is no splash screen specified, the phone will revert to the default BB10 splash screen.
-* index.html:
+* index.html: this is the starting point of the application
+* js directory: all the scripts used by the applcation.
+It is not neccessary to have them in this folder but it makes things more organized.
+The bbui.js framework is in this folder.
+* css directory: all the stylesheets used by the application.
+It is not necessary to have them in this folder but it makes things more organized.
+The bbui.css stylesheet that complements bbui.js is in this folder.
+* img directory: contains all the images that are used including the app icon, the splash screen image and the native [BlackBerry 10 icons](http://developer.blackberry.com/design/bb10/)

 ### Optional

-* README.md:
+* README.md: description of the project on GitHub
-* HTML files:
-* img directory: contains all the images that are used including the app icon, the splash screen image and the native [BlackBerry 10 icons](http://developer.blackberry.com/design/bb10/)
-* css directory:
-* js directory:

 ## Authors